JOHNARVINTUM/WD-Seatwork-2/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
+WD-Seatwork 2 description

 Guiding Question:
-- What is the project
+- WD-Seatwork 2
-- Whats the purpose
+- To create resume and learn wireframe
-- What are key components
+- HTML and CSS
-- What technology used and how it is used
+- VSCODE and extensions

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Resume
-- Parallax transition
+- Index.html
-- Transactional
+- Wireframe

 ### Technology
 <!-- TODO: List of Technology Used -->